inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_nat_gateway.md

 end
 ```

-For more examples, please check the [integration tests](../../test/integration/verify/controls/aws_nat_gateway.rb).
+For more examples, see the [integration tests](https://github.com/inspec/inspec-aws/blob/main/test/integration/verify/controls/aws_nat_gateway.rb).

 ## Matchers

 This InSpec audit resource has the following special matcher.
-For a full list of available matchers, please visit our [matchers page](https://www.inspec.io/docs/reference/matchers/).
+For a full list of available matchers, visit the [InSpec matchers page](https://www.inspec.io/docs/reference/matchers/).

 ### exist